 | 🔁 Appeal | 🔄 Fresh Start | |

-| Speed | ⏳ Slow (several days) | ⚡ Faster (if setup is clean) |
+| Speed | ⏳ Slow | ⚡ Faster |

 | Success Rate | Moderate | High if everything is fully reset |

-| Best For | Misunderstandings | Repeat bans, device-linked bans |
+| Best For | Misunderstandings | Device bans |

 | Risk of Reban | Medium if no change is made | Low if everything is new |

-| Trackability | High – same data reused | Low – if new date/device is used |
+| Trackability | High (if the same data is reused) | Low (if new info is used) |

 - Suggestive or sexual images (even without nudity)

-- Bios that come across as advertising or solicitation
+- Bios with advertising or solicitation

 - Cropped body shots or photos without a visible face